Department of Mathematics and Statistics

 Certificate of Graduate Study in Data Science

-The Department offers a graduate certificate in Data Science for those candidates who are interested in attaining a working knowledge of methodologies in data science.
+The Department of Mathematics and Statistics offers a graduate certificate in Data Science for those candidates who are interested in attaining a working knowledge of methodologies in data science.
 Currently enrolled graduate students can apply for this certificate before they graduate from the degree program.

 Learning Outcomes: Students who have completed the Certificate Program in Data Science will be able to conduct quality data science projects from research hypothesis formulation, data collection and management to analytical modeling and visualization, technical writing, as well as data product deployment.

 A cumulative GPA of 3.0 or better is required in these courses, and they must be completed within six years of enrollment, which is defined as the date when the application for admission to the graduate certificate is accepted by the Graduate Committee.
 Courses taken for the certificate also may be used toward the master's degree in statistics, as long as they are completed within six years of enrollment in the graduate program (Master of Science in Statistics).

 Students must take two foundation courses, choose at least two of three core methodology courses, and one (if necessary) from the elective courses to meet the credit requirements of the certificate program.
 Minimum number of credits required for the certificate: 15

 STA 574 Statistical Programming

 Choose at least two core methodology courses from the following: